 - The maximum loft of 60 degrees

-Feel Balancing technology is achieved by moving the center of gravity further to the center of the head to counter the cavity-back design.
+Feel Balancing technology is achieved by moving the center of gravity further to the center of the head.

 Dual V-sole provides different sole grinds perfectly matched for the loft of each wedge.
 The sole is uniquely shaped with a slightly wider toe and a narrower heel.